Wednesday, May 20, 2026

 — Marina Yue Zhang, Associate Professor, UTS Australia-China Relations Institute

-Climate Energy Finance analyst Matt Pollard suggests in the report that Australia could adopt a model similar to China's, involving financing projects and securing long-term supply agreements.
-"A significant strategic shift of how Australia views its national interest and economic security must occur," Mr Pollard wrote.
+Climate Energy Finance analyst Matt Pollard argues that Australia could adopt the same model China has used across the Global South: financing projects, building infrastructure, and locking in long-term supply agreements rather than simply selling spot commodities.
+'A significant strategic shift of how Australia views its national interest and economic security must occur,' Pollard wrote in the report.

 FREQUENTLY ASKED QUESTIONS